lavinei/pybats_nbdev/README.md

 2. **Generalized**: We can choose the distribution of the observations (Normal, Poisson, Bernoulli, or Binomial)
 3. **Linear**: Forecasts are made by a standard linear combination of coefficients multiplied by predictors

 The correct model type depends upon your time series, $y_t$.
-The most common type of observations are continuous real numbers, which can be modeled using a normal Dynamic Linear Model (`dlm`).
+The most common type of observations are continuous real numbers, which can often be modeled using a normal Dynamic Linear Model (`dlm`).

 PyBATS is unique in the current Python ecosystem because it provides dynamic models for non-normally distribution observations: